stanford-rc/www.sherlock.stanford.edu/alphafold.md

     In order to run the inference step on your particular sequence of interest, you will need to modify the bash variable `DATA_JSON` with the directory and filename of the data `.json` file created during the pipeline step.
-The directory and data file are located in your `af_output` directory.
-In the template below the data directory and file is `/2pv7/2pv7_data.json`.
+The data directory and file are located in your `af_output` directory.
+In the template example below the data directory and file is `/2pv7/2pv7_data.json`.

     ```
     #!/bin/bash